haripriyatelidevara17/PLC-Projects-Collection-/README.md

 # PLC Challenge 🏭

-> Building real PLC & HMI experience from zero in 7 days
+> Building real PLC & HMI experience from zero
 > using Codesys because its free ):)

 ## Projects